 One of the key pieces of information our police pursuit attorneys require is whether you were directly involved in the chase as the first party or if you were an innocent bystander or passenger as a third party.
 If you were the person fleeing from the police and sustained injuries in a crash, it's unlikely that you would have a valid claim against the officer.
 However, if you were an innocent bystander or motorist who was hit during the chase, you may have grounds for a viable case.
 This is especially true for innocent passengers, particularly children, who were in the vehicle being pursued and may have a claim against the officer involved.

 When it comes to lawsuits involving gross negligence and recklessness, governmental entities in South Carolina do not have absolute immunity under the Tort Claims Act.
 While this means an officer can be sued for damages in certain situations, there are exceptions to the waiver of immunity, and lawsuits against government entities can be subjected to a monetary cap.
-To ensure the best possible outcome in your case, it's crucial to work with a knowledgeable high-speed chase attorney Near Me Myrtle Beach, SC, who knows how to navigate relevant laws.
+To ensure the best possible outcome in your case, it's crucial to work with a knowledgeable high-speed chase attorney in Myrtle Beach, SC, who knows how to navigate relevant laws.

 When a police car is in pursuit with its lights and sirens on, it's crucial to pull over to the side of the road or stop at the intersection.
 Failure to do so could result in a crash, and in such a case, you may be held responsible for the accident and wouldn't have a case against the officer driving.